Reiningecho90/chances-discord-bot-public/README.md

 - Working out one issue with the serevr release and everything will be ready for the semi-public test in March (2/24/2022)
 - New bot version releasing in minutes (3/1/2022)
 - New release started, setting everything up and publishing release notes later (3/1/2022)
+- Release complete and patch notes are out, everything is complete apart from gh-pages (3/1/2022)

 ## Images